 Contrary to popular knowledge, hangovers are not entirely about dehydration.
 But the main issues are inflammation and oxidative stress.
 And it's much easier to prevent a hangover than it is to deal with it the next morning.

 Because alcohol is diuretic, you lose a lot of vitamins and nutrients during a night on the town.
-The most important of which are vitamins B and C. Those people that use a vitamin B complex — a pill that includes B1 (thiamine), B2 (riboflavin1), folic acid, B6 and B12, among others — to combat hangovers23 swear by their effectiveness4.
+The most important of which are vitamins B and C. Those people that use a vitamin B complex — a pill that includes B1 (thiamine), B2 (riboflavin), folic acid, B6 and B12, among others — to combat hangovers swear by their effectiveness (1, 2, 3, 4).

-A 2012 research5 sent subjects a supplement and encouraged them to take a supplement containing vitamins B-1 and B-6 before and after drinking alcohol.
-Of the subjects who completed the study, 88 percent reported a reduction in hangover symptoms.
+A 2012 research sent subjects a supplement and encouraged them to take a supplement containing vitamins B-1 and B-6 before and after drinking alcohol.
+Of the subjects who completed the study, 88 percent reported a reduction in hangover symptoms (5).

 For centuries, people have taken ginger to reduce nausea and vomiting.